elliotdotsol/candy-machine-v3-ui/README.md

 ```
 NEXT_PUBLIC_CANDY_MACHINE_ID=candyMachineID
 ```
+*If on Vercel or a similar host you need to add these as environmental variables in your project settings.*

 ### Quick customization
 Want to customize the color scheme?
 This frontend uses 6 main colors that can be found in [globals.css](/styles/globals.css) change these values and the changes will apply globally.